XycYuchenXu/Testing-Simultaneous-Diagonalizability/README.md

 7. For more details, please refer to the vignette: `browseVignettes('eigTest')` and the paper 'Testing Simultaneous Diagonalizability'.

 ## Code
-The folder `code` includes the scripts for different simulation studies and applications in the paper.
+The folder [`code`](code) includes the scripts for different simulation studies and applications in the paper.

 In particular, the simulation studies include examples for commutator-based test, LLR test, multi-sample eigenvector test and partial test.
-The explorative script for two-sample tests under relatively high-dimensional settting is also provided.
-And applications include VAR examples on macroeconomic data of 8 countries, and Markovian model on Hudson river discharge data.
+The exploratory script for two-sample tests under relatively high-dimensional setting is also provided.
+Applications include VAR examples on macroeconomic data of 8 countries, and Markovian model on Hudson river discharge data.

 ## Data
-The folder `data` includes the `R` objects of:
+The folder [`data`](data) includes the `R` objects of:
-1. the macroeconomic time series of 8 countries `countryMacro.RData`;
-2. the array of estimated VAR coefficient matrices for 8 countries `countryCoeff.RData`;
+1. the array of estimated VAR coefficient matrices for 8 countries `countryCoeff.RData`;
-3. the estimated covariance of VAR coefficient matrices for 8 countries `countryCovar.RData`;
+2. the estimated covariance of VAR coefficient matrices for 8 countries `countryCovar.RData`;
-4. the weekly streamflow discharge data of Hudson river `hudsonWeekly.RData`;
+3. the weekly streamflow discharge data of Hudson river `hudsonWeekly.RData`;
-5. the daily streamflow discharge data of Hudson river `hudsonDaily.RData`.
+4. the daily streamflow discharge data of Hudson river `hudsonDaily.RData`.
+5. the replicates of raw p-values from simulation studies for test power analysis and histogram visualizations.

-These datasets are also available from the package `eigTest`.
+The first 4 datasets are also available from the package `eigTest`.

+The only `csv` file [`M2_KOR_monthly_SA.csv`](data/M2_KOR_monthly_SA.csv) in the folder has the Korean money supply data, which cannot be directly readable by `R` functions from the Bank of Korea website.

 ## Output
-The folder `output` includes the replicates of raw p-values from simulation studies in folder `code`.
-The sub-folder `Plots` includes generated plots from both simulations and applications in `code`, with either `tikz` or `png` format.
+The folder [`output`](output) includes the replicates of raw p-values from simulation studies in folder [`code`](code), and the intermediate output of macroeconomic multivariate time series data collected and processed by [`VAR_application.R`](code/VAR_application.R).
+The sub-folder [`Plots`](output/Plots) includes generated plots from both simulations and applications in `code`, with either [`tikz`](output/Plots/tikz) or [`png`](output/Plots/png) format.